 It is not unusual for people to experience tooth pain while running.
 People can also feel tooth and gum pain when they exercise.

 Running or exercising can cause tooth or gum pain.
-There are two main causes.
+There are two leading causes.
 Both of these conditions are serious and should be addressed by a dentist.
-These are either infections of the gums or teeth or trauma to the jaw or teeth.
+These are either infections of the gums or tooth or trauma to the jaw or teeth.

 Teeth Hurt When Running